DeveloperKubilay/pear3/README.md

 - `getAttribute(selector, attr)` → Get attribute
 - `getText(selector)` → Get element text
 - `screenshot()` → Take screenshot

-## 🛠️ Developer Notes
-- The `module/extension` folder contains the Chrome extension.
-- Automation commands are sent via WebSocket.
-- All operations are asynchronous and Promise-based.

 ## 👨‍💻 Contribution
 You can open pull requests and issues.
 All feedback is welcome!